Ontotext-AD/S4/Python-client/README.md

 # S4 Python client library

-A Python3 client library for the [S4 REST Api](http://docs.s4.ontotext.com/display/S4docs/REST+APIs).
+A Python3 client library for the S4 REST Api.

 # Documentation
-Documentation can be found on [the S4 wiki](http://docs.s4.ontotext.com/display/S4docs/Home).
+Work in progress.

+Please check the [S4 documentation](http://docs.s4.ontotext.com/display/S4docs/Home) for more information.